material-motion/material-motion/concepts/patterns.md

     behavior.animate = function() {
       // A custom animation.
     }
-    target.addIntention(behavior)
+    target.addDescription(behavior)

-In this example, `CustomBehavior` represents the concept of Intention.
+In this example, `CustomBehavior` represents the concept of Description.
 The `animate` function can be executed by a separate system.

-The **Intention/target relationship is many-to-many**.
-This means that many Intentions can be attached to a single target.
-A single Intention can also be attached to many targets.
+The **Description/target relationship is many-to-many**.
+This means that many Descriptions can be attached to a single target.
+A single Description can also be attached to many targets.

 Consider this pseudo-code: